TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.6-performance-sla/_index.md

 ![Google results screenshot](1.2.6-fig-1.png)

 I checked beyond the first 10 results.
 Other than my own articles, Google returned only a handful of relevant articles.
 The rest are not in fact relevant if you read them carefully.
 The relevant articles mention Performance SLA, but they do not define and quantify what a Performance SLA is.
 If something is not quantified, it is subjective.
 It's hard to reach formal agreement with customers quickly and consistently when the line is not clearly drawn.
-If you have a disagreement with your customers, especially paying customers, guess who wins 😊
+If you have a disagreement with your customers, especially paying customers, guess who wins.

 Availability SLA protects you when there is downtime.
 Performance SLA protects you when there is performance issue.